 - the game would be a legal lottery

 - it would not damage the National Lottery brand

 - there was no additional risk of fraud.

 Protecting the interests of players

-- the launch of EuroMillions HotPicks would not lead to people playing excessively
+- increasing the prizes for each HotPicks game would not lead to people playing excessively

 Returns to good causes

 HotPicks returns relatively small but consistent returns, and we were satisfied with Camelot’s forecasts which showed that this change would have a small but positive impact upon these returns.

 Based on the information Camelot provided, our own consideration and taking in to account our statutory duties, we agreed to vary the licence for HotPicks.Previous page